by Samantha Wilson

 Career Change Tip #4: Small Steps Toward Career Fulfilment

 Inertia might be the biggest stumbling block to that longing to change careers.
 It’s all too easy to stay with the status quo, especially if your situation doesn’t fall into the “completely intolerable” category yet.
 However, days quickly turn into weeks, weeks, into months, and months into years and 10 years later you find yourself in the same unrewarding career.
 The trick is to take baby steps.

 First of all, listen to your intuition.
 Your instincts will always dictate what makes you happy.
 Small steps begin with thought-out strategies.
 It takes time and effort to make a successful transition between careers, so be ready to work hard on that and anyone that says the opposite isn’t actually being honest with you.

-So start small, vow to devote 15 minutes a day to pursuing your new career and build from there.
 For example, read one article a day on your new career choice, search the job boards for just 10 minutes a day.
 Revamp your resume a sentence a day.
 Take little steps toward career fulfilment and before long those steps will turn into miles and you’ll find yourself in a career that enriches your life and energy instead of depleting it.

 Photo credit: Ross Findon, Unsplash